MaciekLeks/denat/README.md

 # TODO:
 - [ ] putting proxy on loopback
-- [ ] add support for default policy(e.g. block all except 80,443,8080, or allow to bypass the proxy for other ports)
 - [ ] add verbose flag and remove all redundant logs